-Professor Simon Baron-Cohen is Honorary / Advisory Psychologist of the United Sigma Intelligence Association.
+Prof. Simon Baron-Cohen an Honorary / Advisory Fellow Psychologist of the United Sigma Intelligence Association (USIA).

 He has published over 600 peer reviewed scientific articles, which have made contributions to many aspects of autism research, to typical cognitive sex differences, and synaesthesia research.
 Three influential theories he formulated were the ‘mindblindness’ theory of autism (1985), the ‘prenatal sex steroid’ theory of autism (1997), and the ‘empathizingsystemizing’ theory of typical sex differences (2002).

 He created the first UK clinic for adults with suspected Asperger Syndrome (1999) that has helped over 1,000 patients to have their disability recognized.
 He gave a keynote address to the United Nations in New York on Autism Awareness Day 2017 on the topic of Autism and Human Rights.
 See http://webtv.un.org/meetings-events/watch/toward-autonomyand-self-determination-world-autism-awareness-day-2017/5380816054001

 He is a Fellow of the British Psychological Society, the British Academy, the Academy of Medical Sciences, and the American Psychological Association.
 He is Vice-President of the National Autistic Society, and was President of the International Society for Autism Research (INSAR, 2017-19).
 He was Chair of the NICE Guideline Development Group for Autism (Adults) and was Chair of the Psychology Section of the British Academy.
 He is coeditor in chief of the journal Molecular Autism and is a National Institute of Health Research (NIHR) Senior Investigator.
 He is the Principal Investigator of the Wellcome Trust funded award investigating the genetics of autism, in collaboration with the Sanger Centre.